She Ate My Life

 I recall that morning, and how we all believed she had fallen.
 She had told that to the hospital staff.
 She told that to the police.
 She even convinced the Psychiatrist.

 When she came home, she was in wheelchair.

 My mother would take her to physical therapy.

 I went on with my life.
 My happy life.

 I was engaged to be married.

-Then she said she had something to tell me.
+Then my sister said she had something to tell me.
+Something important.

 I remember sitting on her bed, for she liked to stay in bed, although they said she

 It was two weeks before my marriage when she told me, in a soft, almost forgiving